Our Volunteers

 One such project was an effort to increase the salmon population in the La Romaine River, carried out in conjunction with Hydro Quebec with the support of the local Innu community.

-“To me that’s a very interesting project because everyone involved in that river rehabilitation identified that as a priority and they were able to get some funding from the ASCF and a lot more from partners.
+“To me that’s a very interesting project because everyone involved in that river rehabilitation identified that as a priority and they were able to get some funding from the FCAS and a lot more from partners.
 They produced a lot of young salmon that were reintroduced to the river.
 It will hopefully have a very positive impact on the salmon population in that river.”

 “To me, that shows that the promoters have been doing their homework to find funding and to involve different organizations into the projects to make it successful.”

-Gilain’s time with the ASCF has largely been during the COVID-19 pandemic so she has yet to meet her fellow committee members in person.
+Gilain’s time with the FCAS has largely been during the COVID-19 pandemic so she has yet to meet her fellow committee members in person.
 But she is looking forward to in-person meetings in the future and has greatly enjoyed learning from her fellow committee members via webcam.

-“The ASCF members are pretty representative of the territory covered in Quebec for the funding.
+“The FCAS members are pretty representative of the territory covered in Quebec for the funding.
 All together, we know pretty well the rivers and the organizations that submit projects and we’re able to make a better analysis of what has been submitted.”